The Holmesglen Institutional Repository (HIR)

 - Creation of new opportunities for collaboration and exchange of research collaboration.

-If you have papers that you would like to deposit, please register
+If you have papers that you would like to deposit, please contact the Library

 The copyright of any materials deposited in the Holmesglen Institutional Repository is retained by the copyright owner, usually the author or the publisher.
 Users may download and print a single copy of any work in the repository for personal or non-commercial use providing due attribution is given.
 Material in the repository cannot be published commercially or altered or be re-communicated without permission of the copyright owner.